BigCommerce vs Shopify: Everything You Need to Know

 Customization & Themes

-Set up your online store quickly and make your website unique by customizing your site and checkout experience.
-The theme customization capabilities BigCommerce offers is a great starting point for mid-market and Enterprise businesses.
+Brands without the need for custom design & development are able to get their online store live without expert intervention.
+For more mature brands, the ability to make your website unique by customizing your site’s content pages and checkout experience is there for the taking.
+The theme customization capabilities that BigCommerce offers is a great launching point for mid-market and Enterprise businesses.

 Another key benefit of BigCommerce is that you are able to test your website locally before publishing it.
-Gone are the days of pushing changes live without being sure of the end result.
+Gone are the days of pushing changes live without being sure of how the end result will render across devices.

 Cloud-Based Hosting & Compliance